Cerberus0013/Portfolio-Brian-Breedlove/README.md

 Being my first ever website from scratch there was quite a bit of trial and error when it came to the CSS

 Flexboxs: This was essential to make the website reactive to changes in browser sizes.
-It was difficult at first remebering to initate the display flex in the parent as well as the orientation properties of the child element in the box.
+It was difficult at first remembering to initiate the display flex in the parent element as well as the orientation properties of the child element in the box.

+I wanted to add a feature that would send me an email when someone submitted the form, but I found out that I would need to add Javascript for that, so I'll have to update that feature later.

 Pseudo-Code: I like the idea of highlighting certain interactive elemnet of the page, especially the hover: enlargment property I put in there (I found that out  through a quick google search on Css pseudo-code)

+Media Queries: At first I thought MQs auto overrid other elements but I found out that I had to address those directly in my CSS MQ code.
+Eventually I got them to work fairly well.

 ## Interactive Part